“I Kind of Resist Definition… That’s the Realm I Work In: Boots Riley on Writing and Directing the Out-There Sundance Hit, Sorry to Bother You

 Before his directorial debut with Sorry to Bother You at this year’s Sundance Film Festival, Boots Riley was known for his role in the hip hop group The Coup.
 But Riley had been a film student before he found fame through music, and 25 years later he’s circled back to that original ambition with a wild film about capitalism, race and his hometown of Oakland.

 The film, one of the most talked about at the festival (and which was bought by Megan Ellison’s Annapurna Pictures), stars Lakeith Stanfield, Tessa Thompson and Armie Hammer in, not the future, but an alternate present.
-Stanfield plays Cassius Clay, a telemarketer who is propelled to scary levels of success when he perfects his “white voice” for sales.
+Stanfield plays Cassius Green, a telemarketer who is propelled to scary levels of success when he perfects his “white voice” for sales.
 The imaginative film is similar to satires like Brazil, and is as funny and deeply American as the best Billy Wilder movies.
 Watching Sorry to Bother You feels like discovering a mind-blowing gem from another era on late-night television.

 We were lucky enough to talk to Riley about how he wrote and directed his first film, the ways producing music taught him about directing, and how he collaborated with some of the most talented people in the industry to make this strange new classic.